 The five extragalactic Consortium surveys are designed to carry out a number of fundamental measurements of the growth of large scale structure in the Universe; to test theories for the nature of dark matter and dark energy; to constrain the cosmological equation of state; to study when and how the first stars, black holes and galaxies were born; to measure and understand the formation, masses, evolution and growth of supermassive black holes and their role in the formation and evolution of galaxies over cosmic time out to redshifts of 6.

 A total of 13 million low-resolution spectra will be obtained for galaxies, active galactic nuclei and quasars; and for around 100,000 transient sources such as supernovae discovered with the Large Synoptic Survey Telescope (LSST).
 These spectra will be used to measure redshifts and other properties such as velocity dispersions, black hole masses, star formation rates, star formation histories and metallicities.
-In addition, around 700 active galactic nuclei and quasars will be monitored with repeat spectra on a monthly timescale with the goal of using this class of object as standardisable candles to constrain the cosmological equation of state, complementing the measurements using galaxies, clusters of galaxies, quasars and supernovea in the other 4MOST extragalactic surveys.
+In addition, up to 1,000 active galactic nuclei and quasars will be monitored with repeat spectra on a fortnightly timescale with the goal of using this class of object as standardisable candles to constrain the cosmological equation of state, complementing the measurements using galaxies, clusters of galaxies, quasars and supernovea in the other 4MOST extragalactic surveys.
 Finally, it will be possible to explore and answer many other exciting scientific questions, some not even posed yet, by combining the 4MOST spectra with observations from other future large scale sky survey facilities such as the LSST, the Square Kilometre Array (SKA) and the Cherenkov Telescope Array (CTA), also located in the southern hemisphere, and the Euclid space mission.

 Below we provide more details on each of the five surveys (click on the survey titles).